-Accomplished high school basketball coach Patrick Mulligan has joined the Seattle University men’s basketball staff as the Director of Player Development for the 2017-18 season.
+Accomplished high school basketball coach Patrick Mulligan joined the Seattle University men’s basketball staff as the Director of Player Development beginning in 2017-18.

 “Coach Mulligan comes to Seattle U as one of the most respected high school coaches in California,” said Seattle U Head Coach Jim Hayford.
 “He is a product of Jesuit Catholic institutions and is uniquely equipped to serve in this role of helping our guys in their development as men who will make a difference in our society.”

 Mulligan has spent the majority of his coaching and teaching tenure at Wallenberg High School in San Francisco.
 He served as the boys varsity basketball coach from 1991-2017, the boys varsity golf coach from 1994-2017 and was a social studies and physical education teacher from 1993-17.

 Mulligan also served on the California Interscholastic Federation (CIF) Basketball Advisory Committee from 2002-2017, and ran the Bulldog Basketball Camps in the Bay Area for more than 20 years.